Jeu de temps / Times Play 2021 (JTTP 2021)

 Additionally, thanks to the generous contributions of our Project Partners, the composers of the top five prizewinning works are also offered:

-- Awards packages that include CDs, books and journal subscriptions, as well as cash prizes to the top three winners (total prize packages worth over $3500);
+- Awards packages that include CDs, books and journal subscriptions, as well as cash prizes to the top three prizewinners and the seven thematic award recipients (total prize packages worth over $3500);

 - Multiple radio broadcasts by our Canadian and international Media Partners;

-- International concert presentation of the top-scoring works;
+- International concert presentation of the selected works.

 The best way to find out about the project is to look through past editions of JTTP on the CEC’s website.
 There you can find lists of jury members and Project Partners for each edition, as well as listen to the submissions from all editions and read the programme and biographical notes.